-Where the Customer orders the subject of a contract as a commercial undertaking, they are obliged to examine said subject without delay upon receipt thereof, exercising a degree of prudence commensurate with the circumstances, and to notify us of any discernible material defects without delay in accordance with the provisions of Subsection 4.4.
+Where the Customer orders the subject of a contract (hereinafter also “product”) as a commercial undertaking, they are obliged to examine said subject without delay upon receipt thereof, exercising a degree of prudence commensurate with the circumstances, and to notify us of any discernible material defects without delay in accordance with the provisions of Subsection 4.4.
 Any defects not immediately discernible must be notified to us without delay upon their being detected observing the requirements for the notification of defects laid down in the preceding sentence.
 Should the Customer fail to exercise these duties, the subject of the contract shall be deemed to have been approved in respect of this particular defect, with the consequence that no warranty claims can then be lodged.

 We shall effect subsequent performance in the event of there being any legal imperfection in title by establishing a scope of utilisation that is legally sound.
 To this end, we shall be permitted to replace the subject of contract concerned with a contractually compliant item of equal value assuming this is tolerable for the Customer.
 Should any third party assert industrial property rights against the Customer, we are to be notified of this in writing without delay.
 Should we be accountable for the infringement of rights, we shall either dispute or satisfy the claims at our own expense and in consultation with the Customer as we see fit, and shall indemnify the latter against any reasonable costs and damage associated with disputing the claim.
 The Customer may not endorse third-party claims of its own accord.

-Where malice is involved and where we have agreed to honour a guarantee, this shall in no way affect the statutory provisions governing defects or legal imperfection in title.
+Where malice is involved and where we have agreed to honour a guarantee, this shall in no way affect the statutory provisions governing material defects or legal imperfection in title.
 In the event of there being any third-party makers’ guarantees in place, claims issuing from such a guarantee are to be directly asserted towards the guarantor unless we have been authorised by same to receive declarations under the terms of the guarantee.

-Should the Customer or any third party commissioned by same intervene to modify the products supplied without our prior written consent, we shall nevertheless remedy the defect if the Customer proves that their intervention was not the cause of its having come about.
+Should the Customer or any third party commissioned by same intervene to modify the supplied products without our prior written consent, we shall nevertheless remedy the defect if the Customer proves that their intervention was not the cause of its having come about.

 Our duty to remedy defects shall not cover standard wear or defects arising subsequent to delivery; as a result, for instance, of external influences or operating errors.
-The same also applies as regards either improper use of products by the Customer or faulty work performed by any fabricator directly or indirectly commissioned by the Customer.
+The same also applies as regards either improper use of products by the Customer or faulty work performed by any processor directly or indirectly commissioned by the Customer.

 Where a Customer orders material for products to be manufactured by ourselves, we shall only accept liability for defects arising from the material supplied.